Collection inventory

 Scope and Contents of the Collection

-Jackie Martin's recognition has been revived through this collection which includes professional records of Martin's career and personal files for her many assignments, and thousands of photographs and negatives.
-The Jackie Martin Papers is rich with American social and political history from the Great Depression to Post-World War II and contains Biographical material, Correspondece, Financial records, Projects and assignments, Subject files, Memorabilia, Photographs, and Negatives and contacts.
-The collection also provides an insider's view of Washington society during its heyday, a period when extravagant parties were frequent and extravagant people were plenty.
-Unfortunately, records of Martin's private life are absent leaving one's conclusions about her character to be based on her professional career and business relationships
+The Jackie Martin Papers is rich with American social and political history from the Great Depression to Post-World War II and contains Biographical material, Correspondece, Financial records, Projects and assignments, Subject files, Memorabilia, Photographs, and Negatives and contact prints.
+The collection reflects Martin's professional career but also provides an insider's view of Washington society during its heyday, a period when extravagant parties were frequent and extravagant people were plenty.

-The general category reflects the broad network of business contacts and personal friendships Jackie Martin established and remained loyal to throughout her life.
-Many contacts were people she photographed in Washington D.C. such as presidents, government officials, prominent politicians, wealthy society hostesses, and magazine/newspaper publishers, writers, and artists.
-This list includes the President Franklin and Eleanor Roosevelt, President Truman's family, J. Edgar Hoover, Clare Boothe Luce, Perle Mesta, William Randolph Hearst Jr., Eleanor "Cissy" Patterson, Marjorie Post, Evalyn, McLean, Walter Winchell, Margaret Mitchell, Margaret Bourke-White, Ollie Atkins, Roscoe Drummond, Edward Steichen, and Beaumont Newhall.
+Correspondence is divided into family and general, both of which are primarily incoming.
+Martin had close ties with her parents, Emma and Philip Martin; an older sister, Lydia (Pugh); a younger sister, Lillian (Clements), and younger brother, Philip Jr. She lived with her parents and worked out of a basement studio in their home until 1948.
+General correspondence reflects the broad network of business contacts and personal friendships Martin established and maintained throughout her life.
+Many were people she photographed in Washington D.C. including presidents, government officials, prominent politicians, wealthy society hostesses, magazine/newspaper publishers, writers, and artists.
+Among those represented are President Franklin Roosevelt and his wife Eleanor, President Truman and his family, J. Edgar Hoover, Clare Boothe Luce, Perle Mesta, William Randolph Hearst Jr., Eleanor "Cissy" Patterson, Marjorie Post, Evalyn, McLean, Walter Winchell, Margaret Mitchell, Margaret Bourke-White, Ollie Atkins, Roscoe Drummond, Edward Steichen, and Beaumont Newhall.
 Others include Army Generals, Ambassadors, Hollywood movie stars (1930s).
-There are also significant correspondence between Alice Rogers Hager and Jackie Martin who collaborated on several projects together.
-Correspondence relating to a particular project or assignment can be found throughout the collection, such as World War II, Presidents and leaders, or USIA.
+There are also significant correspondence between Martin and Alice Rogers Hager, with whom Martin collaborated on several projects.
+Correspondence relating to a particular project or assignment can also be found in the "Projects and assignments" series and the "Subject files" series.

-The Financial records (1924-1968) and office files (1957-1968) include income tax figures, receipts, insurance policies, legal documents, and government service records.
-The office files include the years with Norwood Studios (1957-62) and a variety of projects that were being worked on during the sixties.
+Financial series, which includes Martin's office files, contains income tax figures, receipts, insurance policies, legal documents, and government service records.
+Also found here is documentation relating to Martin's years with Norwood Studios and a variety of projects that she worked on during the 1960s.

-Jackie Martin became involved in the United States Foreign Service (1950-57) as chief of the 18-country photo operation for the Marshall Plan stationed in Paris.
-She was later responsible for organizing the USIA world-wide display of Edward Steichen's "Family of Man" exhibit.
-This section contains background material, photographs, transcripts, and exhibition catalogs.
+The United States Information Agency (USIA) subseries documents Martin's work as chief of the 18-country photo operation for the Marshall Plan stationed in Paris, and as organizer of the USIA-sponsored world-wide tour of Edward Steichen's "Family of Man" exhibit.
+Types of material here include background material, correspondence, photographs, transcripts, and exhibition catalogs.
+There are also transcripts of several USIA-produced filmstrips relating to the Marshall Plan.

-Photographs are located throughout the collection under their respective categories.
-This section contains hundreds of others listed alphabetically by subject; most of the them are working photographs with compromised quality.
+Photographs contains hundreds of images listed alphabetically by subject; most of the them are working photographs with compromised quality.
 The oversize photographs, especially those prepared for the 1986 exhibition, are of superior quality and exemplify Martin's true talents.
-(See also Negatives and contacts).
+As mentioned above, additional photographs may also be found in almost every part of the collection, particularly the "Projects and assignments" and "Subject files."

 Arrangement of the Collection